airbytehq/write-for-the-community/.github/ISSUE_TEMPLATE/request-a-tutorial.md

 ---
 name: Request a tutorial
-about: 'Submit a tutorial/article/topic idea. '
+about: 'Submit a tutorial/article/topic idea.'
 title: ''
-labels: ''
+labels: needs-triage
 assignees: ''

 ---

 **My Request**

 What tutorial/article would you like to see?

-**Community vote**
-👍 Upvote if you like this idea
-🚀 If you can make the tutorial/article!